jbottum/t5pat/langchain_markdown10.md

 ## Build your python script, T5pat.py

-After installing the dependences, please build your python script.
+After installing the dependencies, please build your python script.
 In your terminal or code editor, please create a file, t5pat.py, in your directory i.e. t5pat, and cut and paste in following code into your t5pat.py file.

 ```
 from llama_index import LLMPredictor, ServiceContext, SimpleDirectoryReader, GPTListIndex